 Train times at the four local stations, including the junction for the Cardiff-Portsmouth line at Westbury, can be found using the links in the four boxes side-by-side on the Home page, or by putting your pointer on the Home button above to see the separate stations’ buttons drop down; each of those pages has its own links to the relevant train company timetables.

 Bruton and Castle Cary stations are both on the Heart of Wessex Line, which links Bristol and Weymouth and serves a string of fine country towns including Bradford-on-Avon, Trowbridge (the county town of Wiltshire), Frome, Yeovil (the centre of European helicopter production), Maiden Newton and Dorchester (the county town of Dorset).
 Weymouth is a very popular seaside town with a fine beach and ferry connections to the Channel Islands.
-The trains are operated by First Great Western.
+The trains are for the time being operated by First Great Western.
 Castle Cary station is also on the main line from London (Paddington) to the Westcountry.

 Click to see the map of the Rail system of the South West of England, and its connections with the rest of the country.
 All timetables for the local region and its services to and from the rest of the country can be found using the links on this map.
 Timetables for many other services can be found on the Other Timetables page.